An intellectually stimulating and engaging subject for those who wish to understand how biological systems and life itself works.

 The Biology A-Level is designed to teach students how structure and function of biological systems can lead to a thorough understanding of life.
 The course offers a broad overview of biological concepts, including fundamentals such as the structure of DNA and cell organisation, complex systems such as the cardiac cycle including homeostasis and control, as well as detailed mechanistic characteristics of muscular control.
 The course also includes biochemistry and the study of pathways, including respiration and photosynthesis.
 Furthermore, the way organisms interact with their environment is investigated through ecology and the evolution of life is studied to appreciate the constant struggle for survival.

 The Biology A-Level specification also includes multiple practicals designed to enhance the students’ knowledge and understanding of the theory.
 Scientific knowledge will be applied to new situations and students will learn how to critically evaluate scientific advances.
-Finally, there is strong emphasis on the ethical considerations related to biology and the students will learn to appreciate how society makes decisions about biology-related issues and how knowledge of the subject can enhance society and the economy.
+Finally, there is strong emphasis on the ethical considerations related to biology and the students will learn to appreciate how society makes decisions about biology-related issues and how knowledge of the subject can enhance society, healthcare and the economy.
 Throughout the course students will be challenged to apply their knowledge, analyse data and reach conclusions that are backed by scientific theory.

 In Year 6 you will study: